maliput/drake_vendor/README.md

 ### The drake-installer Utility

-A utility exists to assist with installing/upgrading drake and it's dependencies.
-Prior to any installation/upgrade, it checks to see if a compatible version is already installed.
+A utility exists to assist with installing/upgrading drake and its dependencies.
+Prior to any installation/upgrade, it checks to see if a compatible version (provided via the --version argument) is already installed.
 Post installation/upgrade, it will sanity check the newly installed version to check that it matches against the `VERSION.TXT` stored in this repo.

 ```bash
 $ sudo ./drake-installer --help